Hey all. I’m Nike from [DnT] and this is my guide for the updated warrior build for dungeons and fractals.

 - Main hand Axe with a DPS sigil (if you only have one axe go with Force.
 If you can afford multiple, use Night or a dungeon specific Sigil)

-- Off hand Warhorn with Sigil of Battle.
-Use Force in Pure Axe.
+- Off hand Warhorn with DPS Sigil.
+Use Battle in the Solo Warrior Build.

 - In Fractals of the Mists.
 The AoE Weakness is incredibly useful in Fractals where, unlike named Dungeons, a big part of the challenge is from trash mobs.
 Against hard hitting trash mobs, having Weakness will make your team tankier and more resilient than tanky gear/trait spec without crippling your DPS.
 Simply put: it’s essential for Fractals.